 More Information about the Young Scientist Forum Day

-On 23rd of March 2020, (Young Scientist Forum Day) early career researchers will have the opportunity to present their work in the form of oral and poster presentations.
+Early career researchers will have the opportunity to present their work in the form of oral and poster presentations.
 You can choose between the following themes:

 - State of the art approaches and challenges towards nanomaterial characterisation